 Egg hatchings of the redlegged earth mite will be occurring in each region depending on the differing cool conditions and rainfall.

 Redlegged earth mite (Halotyudeus destructor, RLEM) activity is predominantly subject to localised environmental conditions.
 This pest survives between winter-cropping seasons as over-summering eggs, which will only hatch under specific conditions in autumn.

-Generally, the process of egg development and autumn hatching requires at least 5mm of rainfall accumulated over five consecutive days or less, followed by 10 days of average daily temperatures remaining below 16°C, which we’ve recently encountered in most areas across the southern cropping region.
+Generally, the process of egg development and autumn hatching requires at least 5mm of rainfall accumulated over five consecutive days or less, followed by 10 days of average daily temperatures remaining below 16°C, which we’ve recently encountered in some areas across the southern cropping region.